Need the best, most heavenly, easiest Raspberry Pie Recipe to make for someone special? You’re going to loooove this one, friends!

 Unfortunately, the time of day left the gate backed up with soldiers coming home from work, many mothers at practice or elsewhere, or too busy to see their messages.
 The kids were growing restless, until we found a sweet neighbor friend whose husband was already home and able to help us, yes!
 He helped “accompany” us on post (option 3) and we were home with little trouble.
 I felt the extreme urge to repay them in an important way for their help by way of this amazingly dreamy Raspberry Pie, chock-filled with love and appreciation.

 I promise you, this is one pie you’ll love to create for others, for someone special, for your kids, with your kids, or maybe ask for because of a special occasion.

-I mean, take a look at the sugar sprinkled lovingly on that crust!
+I mean, take a look at the sugar sprinkled lovingly on that crust all sparkly and glistening!
 Yessss!